The Writer's Corner

-God must’ve made the moonlight so a man could find his way in the darkness of
+God must’ve made the moonlight so a man could find his way in

-my way in the dark, leading me ever so closer to where Mark was.
+I made my way in the dark, leading me ever so closer to where

-trail led two ways.
-If I took the wrong one I feared I might never see Mark
+The trail led two ways.
+If I took the wrong one I feared I might

-last pinks of sunset shone through the clouds and the moon revealed itself
+The last pinks of sunset shone through the clouds and the moon

-exhausted.
-I took in the peaceful night air and the crickets chirping.
+I grew exhausted.
+I took in the peaceful night air and the

-stopped at the lake, “We’ll find you soon son,” I said into the warm evening
+I stopped at the lake, “We’ll find you soon son,” I said into

-soo tired, yet I looked up to the stars longingly.
+I was soo tired, yet I looked up to the stars longingly.
 A

 slight headache ached my forehead, not caring to acknowledge it,

 I tried to sleep, as uncomfortable as it was against this huge

 “Mark,” this time instead of a man’s voice, it was a girl’s.